Skip to content

 However, despite a large loss to the space insurance market, pricing trends are settling for good risk profiles.

-A period of increased pricing since July 2019 for space insurance started to settle in 2023 for certain risk profiles.
-While a significant loss — US$225 million — reported in 2022, has had a limited impact so far, it could affect the pricing trend going forward, especially if other large losses are experienced in the near term.
+A period of increased pricing since July 2019 for space insurance started to settle in 2024 for certain risk profiles.
+While a significant loss — $225 mn — reported in 2023, has had a limited impact so far, it could affect the pricing trend going forward, especially if other large losses are experienced in the near term.

 There is still significant differentiation in pricing for technically challenging risks or those with high insurance limits.